shamim1258/Shamim/Technology/AWS/base.md

    -  **IAM**

 **EC2 :**
-EC2, a Virtual Machine in the cloud on which you have OS-level control.
+-  EC2, a Virtual Machine in the cloud on which you have OS-level control.
 You can run this cloud server whenever you want and can be used when you need to deploy your own servers in the cloud, similar to your on-premises servers, and when you want to have full control over the choice of hardware and the updates on the machine.
+-  It mainly consists of :
+   -  EC2 - Renting Virtual Machines
+   -  EBS - Stroing data in virtual drives
+   -  ELB - Distributing load across machines
+   -  ASG - Scaling the services using auto-scaling group
+-  EC2 sizing & configuration options
+   -  Operating System (OS): Linux, Windows or Mac OS
+   -  How much compute power & cores (CPU)
+   -  How much random-access memory (RAM)
+   -  How much storage space:
+      -  Network-attached (EBS & EFS)
+      -  hardware (EC2 Instance Store)
+         -  One important thing to note here is the “delete on termination’ should be “Yes”.
+By default, it is enabled to yes, which means that once we terminate our EC2 instance, then this volume is also going to be deleted.
+   -  Network card: speed of the card, Public IP address
+   -  Firewall rules: security group
+   -  Bootstrap script (configure at first launch): EC2 User Data
+-  Bootstraping or User Data - It is script or commands we specify which will run only once when the machine starts and it runs with root user.

 **Links :**
 -  [Policy](policy.md)